abstractacres/abstractacres.github.io/about.md

 ---

 Hello!
 Welcome!
 My name is Christian.
-This blog documents my journey exploring the intersections between aquaculture and technology.
+This blog documents my journey exploring the intersections between agriculture and technology -- with an affinity for fish, algae, and coral farmers.